 - What should I do if my job title was different in my home country than it would be in the U.S.?

 One of the people who asked me these questions was Ahmad, a job seeker in Upwardly Global’s job search training program.
-Fortunately, Ahmad used the Résumé Writing Basics course in weGlo, Upwardly Global’s online platform, to get a fresh start on his U.S.-style résumé.
+Fortunately, Ahmad used the résumé writing resources in the Jobversity Resource Library, Upwardly Global’s online platform, to get a fresh start on his U.S.-style résumé.

-Through partnership with Jobversity, an initiative of Upwardly Global, WES applicants can currently access weGlo for free.
-Click here to access weGlo’s free online training courses related to the job search in the U.S. If you are interested in learning more about the results of this tool, check out the rest of Ahmad’s story below.
+Through partnership with Jobversity, an initiative of Upwardly Global, WES applicants can access the Jobversity Resource Library for free.
+If you are interested in learning more, check out the rest of Ahmad’s story below.

 “I am a hard worker and an optimist by nature,” Ahmad says when asked to describe himself.
 As a refugee from Syria, Ahmed had a long, tough journey to reach the U.S, including more than two years of vetting in Turkey, and a further delay due to the U.S. travel ban.
 But, he never stopped believing in second chances and new opportunities.